wshyang/csv-sanitizer/README.md

 The script performs the following tasks:

 - It defines a file specific dataframe to store the original strings and their counts, with the columns "original" and "count".
+- It defines a global variable for the hostname regex pattern, which is used to validate and replace the hostnames in the command strings.
 - It defines a function `regex_replace` that takes a string as an input and returns a tuple of two elements: the sanitized string and the references list.
 The function applies a series of regex replacements on each command string to sanitize them.
 The regex replacements are as follows:
     - Replace a single quote enclosed block of 8 characters consisting of both upper and lowercase alphanumeric characters, underscore and dash, with the string "ALPHANUM8".
     - Replace strings that resemble UNIX paths under the default directories, either not enclosed in quotes, or enclosed in matching single or double quotes, with the string "PATH".